kredati/cin3008w19/syllabus.md

 * Bruce Nauman, _Please Pay Attention Please_, selections
 * Christine Ross, "The Temporalities of Video: Extendedness Revisited"
 * Kate Mondloch, _Screens_, selections
 * No screening.
-In its place: process discussion, and workshop prep.
+In its place: process discussion, and workshop prep

 ### Week 8, March 4: Research and Writing Workshop I
 #### No guides